Yodaman07/ReactNativeProject/README.md

 ## ReactNavigation
 [Documentation](https://reactnavigation.org/)

+Install the used libraries with these commands:

-Installed with `npm install @react-navigation/native`
+`npm install @react-navigation/native`

+`npm install @react-navigation/bottom-tabs`

+`npm install react-native-safe-area-context`

+`npm install react-native-screens`
+`npx pod-install ios`

 ## ReactNativeFirebase
 [Documentation](https://rnfirebase.io/)

-Installed with the guide on the website (some of the methods to set up are incorrect, so I would recomend followng [this](https://stackoverflow.com/questions/73416469/after-installing-react-native-firebase-app-its-build-will-failed-in-react-nativ) guide as well
+Installed with the guide on the website (some of the methods to set up are incorrect, so I would recommend following [this](https://stackoverflow.com/questions/73416469/after-installing-react-native-firebase-app-its-build-will-failed-in-react-nativ) guide as well